 - Submitting new evidence: A judge will review new information that you submit.
 You must submit this information within 90 days of your request.

 You can only submit one Board Appeal for the same claim, so it’s important to select a route that’s right for your claim.
-A VA disability lawyer can advise you on the best way to proceed and represent you in all aspects of the decision review process.
+A VA disability advocate can advise you on the best way to proceed and represent you in all aspects of the decision review process.

-How a VA Disability Lawyer Can Help
+How a VA Disability Advocate Can Help

 Providing Knowledge and Resources

 VA values the facts when it comes to assigning a disability rating.
 Because this decision is based mainly on your medical information, your doctor’s cooperation is necessary.
-A VA disability lawyer can meet with your doctor directly to gather evidence to support your claim.
+A VA disability advocate can meet with your doctor directly to gather evidence to support your claim.

 Aiding Decision Review Process